Cliffhanger: Modern usage

 Cliffhangers were rare on American primetime television before 1980, as television networks preferred the flexibility of airing episodes in any order.
 The sitcom Soap was the first US primetime television programme to utilise the end-of-season cliffhanger, at the end of its first season in 1978.
 Cliffhangers then went on to become a staple of American primetime soap operas; the phenomenal success of the 1980 "Who shot J.R.?" third season-ending cliffhanger of Dallas, and the "Who Done It" fourth-season episode that finally solved the mystery, contributed to the cliffhanger becoming a common storytelling device on American television.
-Another notable cliffhanger was the "Moldavian Massacre" on Dynasty in 1985, which fueled speculation throughout the summer months regarding who lived or died when almost all the characters attended a wedding in the country of Moldavia, only to have revolutionaries topple the government and machine-gun the entire wedding party.
+Another notable cliffhanger was the "Moldavian Massacre" on Dynasty in 1985, which fuelled speculation throughout the summer months regarding who lived or died when almost all the characters attended a wedding in the country of Moldavia, only to have revolutionaries topple the government and machine-gun the entire wedding party.
 Other primetime soap operas, such as Falcon Crest and Knots Landing, also employed dramatic end-of-season cliffhangers on an annual basis.
 Sitcoms also utilised the cliffhanger device.
 As well as the aforementioned Soap, the long-running sitcom Cheers would often incorporate cliffhanger season endings, largely (in its earlier years) to increase interest in the on-and-off relationship between its two lead characters, Sam Malone and Diane Chambers.
 These cliffhangers did not place the characters in peril of any kind, but rather left their relationship (which was at the core of the show) hanging in the balance.

 Cliffhanger endings in films date back to the early 20th century, and were prominently used in the serial films of the 1930s (such as Flash Gordon and Buck Rogers), though these tended to be resolved with the next installment the following week.
 A longer term cliffhanger was employed in the Star Wars film series, in The Empire Strikes Back (1980) in which Darth Vader makes a shock revelation to Luke Skywalker, and Han Solo's life is left in jeopardy after he is frozen and taken away by a bounty hunter.
-These plotlines were left unresolved until the next film in the series, which was released three years later.
+Some film critics distinguish the film's ending from a traditional mid-action cliffhanger, arguing instead that it functions as an open-ended "sequel hook" because it resolves its immediate third-act narrative—the escape from Cloud City—while leaving the broader trilogy arc open.
 The first two films in the Back to the Future series end in cliffhangers, with the first displaying the "to be continued" title card.
 The film adaptation of the musical Wicked is split into two parts, with the first film ending on a cliffhanger with the first act closer "Defying Gravity", making the second film Wicked: For Good begin at the top of the musical's second act.